10 Things You Should Know Before Your First runDisney Race

 When it’s finally race day, there are a few ways to actually get to the start line from a Walt Disney World hotel—you can drive yourself or take a bus.
 Depending on what time the race starts, buses may be operating as early as 2:30 in the morning.

 If you prefer to be in your own space before or after the races, consider driving yourself.
 Most runDisney races start and end at EPCOT, so you’ll be driving to the EPCOT parking lot, which is fairly easy to get to.
-Driving also saves time because buses will often wait to be full before leaving for pick up or drop-off.
+Driving also saves you time because the shuttle buses tend to wait until they’re full before leaving for pick-up or drop-off.
+At Disneyland, most people walk or take a ride share to the start line.
+Be sure to give yourself plenty of time to get to the starting point so you aren’t late.

 7. Corrals

 Once you get to the race staging area, you’ll notice the lit balloons marking each corral.
-Your corral number is on your bib, and that’s where you should head once you get to the race.
-If you’re in an early corral you will want to get in it about 30 to 45 minutes before the start of the race, because corrals do close and you will have to move to the next open corral.
+Your corral letter is on your bib, and that’s where you should head once you get to the race.
+If you’re in an early corral, plan to get in it about 30 to 45 minutes before the start of the race, because corrals do close and if it does and you’re not in your assigned corral, you’ll need to move to the next open one.

 8. The Racecourse

-All along the racecourse there’s plenty of entertainment from Disney characters to DJs and even gospel choirs to keep runners encouraged.
-Participants are allowed to stop at any time to snap photos or take videos with characters and the entertainment.
+All along the racecourse there’s plenty of entertainment, from Disney characters to DJs and even gospel choirs to keep runners encouraged.
+Participants are allowed to stop at any time to snap photos or take videos with characters and entertainment.
+Just be sure you move completely out of the road or course to take pictures so you don’t block other people from getting by you.

 LOAD UP YOUR E-READER: 33 Books Like Harry Potter to Binge on Your Next Vacation

-And if you’re looking for photos of yourself running, runDisney has you covered with Disney PhotoPass photographers snapping away along the course.
-When the races are done, you can link your bib number to your My Disney Experience account to see your pictures.
+If you’re looking for photos of yourself running, runDisney has you covered with Disney PhotoPass photographers taking photos all along the course.
+When the races are done, you can link your bib number to your My Disney Experience or Disneyland account to see all your pics.
 Full instructions on how to do that are located on the back of every bib.

 9. Crossing the Finish Line

-The best part of any runDisney race is crossing the finish line, which is always a big celebration.
+The best part of any runDisney race is crossing the finish line, which always feels like a big party.
 There’s music playing, Disney characters cheering everyone on, and plenty of volunteers handing out medals.
 There are also Photopass photographers here, so be sure your bib number is clearly visible to get the best photos you can of your accomplishment.

 10. After the Race

-When the race ends, be sure to take time to celebrate, whether that means enjoying some Disney thrill rides or by treating yourself to a nice meal.
+When the race ends, be sure to take time to celebrate, whether that means enjoying some Disney thrill rides or treating yourself to a nice meal.
+Because no matter what length race you’ve completed, you’ve worked hard and deserve to celebrate.
+And you just happen to be in a great place to do just that.

-As an avid runDisney participant, I’ve run in my fair share of races.
-In fact, this April I’m set to cross the finish line of races 49, 50, and 51.
+As an avid runDisney participant, I’ve run in my fair share of races and worn a lot of costumes that match the race themes.
 There really is nothing like a runDisney event.
 The memories made on the course will last you a lifetime, and some post-race Mickey waffles are pretty great, too.

 More from FamilyVacationist: